 A product’s stickiness is a function of its utility and permanence.
 The more useful it is, the more customers want to keep using it; the more difficult it is to stop using, the less likely they will be to do so.

-Ad hoc reporting as an embedded SaaS feature boosts the host application’s utility and permanence.
+Ad hoc reporting benefits the host application by boosting its utility and permanence.
 Your end users finally get direct control over their analytics and don’t have to wait for your overloaded IT team to fulfill their requests.
 This reduced time to insight means they will likely create more reports, increasing overall adoption.
 The better the experience, the likelier users will be to recommend your software to their future employers.

 The analyst mentioned earlier estimates he saved his company tens of thousands of dollars using ad hoc reporting.
 In this respect, the application’s utility speaks for itself.